Thailand is truly blessed when it comes to beaches.

 Koh Lanta is a great place to visit and is a very family friendly destination.
 The island is known for its relaxed atmosphere, sandy beaches, mangroves, and rainforests.

-Just ahead of Klong Nin as our favourite beach on Koh Lanta, we feel that Phrae Ae beach (Long Beach) has the best mix for families with a wide sanding beach, some natural shade in the morning, shallow seas and a good choice of family-friendly places to eat.
+Just ahead of Klong Nin as our favourite beach on Koh Lanta for kids, we feel that Phrae Ae beach (Long Beach) has the best mix for families with a wide sanding beach, some natural shade in the morning, shallow seas and a good choice of family-friendly places to eat.

 For meals, we found it hard to get past the Thai Cat Restaurant as our daughter was drawn in by the big pile of toy and inflatables lined up on the beach and the knowledge that there was a playground behind.